Nolan Arenado Player Props: Cardinals vs. Athletics

 Athletics Pitching Rankings

-- The Athletics' 5.77 team ERA ranks last across all league pitching staffs.
+- The Athletics have a 5.79 team ERA that ranks last across all league pitching staffs.

-- Athletics pitchers combine to surrender the fifth-most home runs in baseball (159 total, 1.3 per game).
+- The Athletics give up the fifth-most home runs in baseball (160 total, 1.3 per game).

+- Watkins will make his first start of the season for the Athletics.

+- In his last appearance on Wednesday, Oct.
+5, the 30-year-old righty, started and went 3 1/3 innings against the Toronto Blue Jays.

 © 2023 Data Skrive.
 All rights reserved.